mike-gimelfarb/meadery/README.md

 acid-blend=2
 ```

-Ingredient names are matched case-insensitively against the `FERMENTABLES` and `FRUITS` lists in the codebase.

 ### Solving for Unknown Quantities in a Recipe

-The `--solve-recipe` function allows for some ingredients in a recipe file to be unknown quantities, e.g.:
+The `--solve-recipe` command allows some ingredients in a recipe file to have unknown quantities, e.g.:

 ```
 # sample recipe with unknowns